pa11y/pa11y-dashboard/README.md

 See [development instructions](#development) for more information about running locally (and restarting automatically when files change).

-If you run into problems, check the [troubleshooting][troubleshooting guide].
+If you run into problems, check the [troubleshooting guide][troubleshooting].

 Configurations